beingEniola/AdventureWorks-Analytics-Hackhaton-2025/README.md

 # AdventureWorks-Analytics-Hackhaton-2025

 ## Introduction
-This project is my solution for the Analytics Hackhaton 2025.
+This project is my end-to-end-solution for the Analytics Hackhaton 2025.
 I have been tasked to explore and analyze the AdventureWorks dataset, identify five (5) high-quality insights that have business relevance, and support each insight with evidence.

 ## Problem Statement
 AdventureWorks is a global manufacturing company that sells products through online and reseller channels.
 Management wants to understand business performance, customer behavior, and product trends.

 ## Tools Used
-1. Microsoft SQL server for Data Exploration, Cleaning and Querying
+1. Microsoft SQL server - For Data Exploration, Cleaning and Querying
-2. Power BI For interactive Dashboard
+2. Power BI - To develop interactive dashboard
-3. PowerPoint for Presentation
+3. PowerPoint - For Presentation

 ## Project Workflow
 1. Data Collection